 Imagine an online shop with a watermark.
 These are websites with subdomains.

-Here’s an example in the case of Shopify and inherited subdomain name (Shopify).
+Here’s an example in the case of Shopify and inherited subdomain name (myshopify).

-Which represents the website is temporary, and it can disappear anytime.
-Some free websites you will get with embedded Ads that interfere with user experience.
+Which is another way of saying this is a temporary website, and it can disappear anytime.
+Some free websites you might get with unrelated Ads that interfere with user experience.
 A website like that could sabotage your efforts to achieve business goals in many ways.
 For instance, the trust for your shopping carts gets compromised.
 Even business-related emails from an email address that isn’t domain name specific could end up in spam box.

 In other words, for commercial use, a free website isn’t ideal.
 And you might find it necessary to spend on a domain name, premium hosting services, sometimes even on technical assistance to advance settings for flexibility.
 It’s up to you to display your professionalism, and it starts with a website.
 But again, if you’re cool with a free website because it serves the purpose, then you carry on doing business.

 If not for business, you could build a free website for self-empowerment or other personal gains.
 For typical reasons, individuals build websites in an attempt to beef up their pockets.
 In case you’re wondering if you could make money with a free website.

 Depends on how good you are at creating something valuable from nothing.
 With an online portfolio or by blogging, you can achieve your monetary goals.
 You may want to achieve such goals by applying your work ethics.
 Things like skill development, and focus on your goals helps you understand how free websites make money.